 Save the Historic City Island Recreation Center!

 ● The Rec Center was built in 1943, primarily with funds from the Federal Works Administration (FWA), to serve as a dance hall for the many military personnel stationed here during WWII.
-It was the only building in Florida built for this way; it is unique.
+It was the only building in Florida built for this purpose; it is unique.
 The City Commission voted to fund the stucco finish and a stronger roof so the building could serve the community long after the war.
-After the war it was used for community events, meetings, and classes until 2012.
-In 2012 the city closed the building and has not maintained it in a manner proper for any municipal property, let alone an historic property.
+The building was actively used for community events, meetings, and classes until 2012, when the city closed the building.
+Since its closure, it hasn't been maintained in a manner appropriate for any municipal property, let alone an historic property.

 ● Did the Commission read these insurance reports before they decided to hire an outside consultant to price the true cost to functionally restore The Rec Center?
 There are many questions about the consultant’s estimated price tag of repairs - they proposed a Rolls Royce renovation when a nice sedan is all that's needed – but even they state: “Despite the age of the facility and recent water infiltration the structure is in relatively good condition.
 The materials used in the original construction are not readily available today and have proven to be generally durable and effective.”